NICHOLS HILLS PARKS, INC.

 fundraiser was held by Parks, Inc. in 2014, spearheaded by Amy Bankhead.

-III.
 MAJOR MILESTONES-Davis Park & Kite Park transformations

 Through the generosity of the Margaret and William Davis family, Katie and Aubrey McClendon, and the Frederick Upton Foundation, Davis Park